So, you’re looking for the best Chromebooks for kids.

 The screen isn’t too big, nor is it too small.
 This Chromebook is good for the kid who likes to play games, watch videos, or do other things rather than only homework.
 The extra screen size plays a huge role when you run videos in fullscreen, or games, for that matter.

-What the difference between the Duo Core and Quad Core is simply the number of cores.
-The quad core has double the cores of the Duo Core, which means it can execute more tasks more efficiently.
+What’s the difference between the Duo Core and Quad Core?
+It’s simply the number of cores.

 The difference, however, is quite noticeable.
 With a more powerful processor, it unlocks the potential of this laptop and brings it to the next level.
 You can multitask and launch apps much more efficiently.
 The performance also goes up a notch.
 Startup times are much shorter.
 The laptop also handles games, videos, movies, music, and apps much quicker.
 If you can afford the upgrade, it’s well worth it.
 Seriously.